Browse by Dish

 Little Caesars Crazy Puffs with Crazy Sauce

-Read moreOne of Little Caesars most successful new products is these mini deep-dish pizzas, baked until browned and bubbly, brushed with buttery garlic spread, and sprinkled with herbs and cheese.
-They come with pepperoni or just cheese, and they’re so good that the moment I tried one, I knew that a home hack was in my immediate future.
+Read moreOne of Little Caesars’ most successful new products is these mini deep-dish pizzas, baked until browned and bubbly, brushed with buttery garlic spread, and sprinkled with herbs and cheese.
+They come with pepperoni and cheese or just cheese, and they’re so good that the moment I tried one, I knew that a home hack was in my immediate future.

-I wanted my Little Caesars Crazy Puffs copycat recipe to be better than any of the mom blog versions that rely on pre-made dough, so I made the dough from scratch using bread flour and cold-proofed it for 48 hours.
-This gave me a nicely fermented chewy dough that nicely matched the dough from Little Caesars in texture and flavor.
+I wanted my Little Caesars Crazy Puffs copycat recipe to be better than any of the online mommy blog versions that rely on pre-made dough, so I made the dough from scratch using bread flour and cold-proofed it for 48 hours.
+This gave me a nicely fermented chewy dough that matched the dough from Little Caesars in texture and flavor.

-After recently discovering that Little Caesars Crazy Sauce is the same recipe as their marinara pizza sauce, I redesigned my Little Caesars Crazy Sauce recipe from my 1995 cookbook, More Top Secret Recipes.
-And this time, I made the sauce without cooking it after a worker revealed that important secret.
-The sauce will eventually cook when it goes through the oven on the pizza.
+After discovering that Little Caesars Crazy Sauce is the same recipe as their marinara pizza sauce, I redesigned the sauce hack from my 1995 cookbook, More Top Secret Recipes.
+And this time, I made the sauce without cooking it after a worker revealed that important secret to me.
+At Little Caesars, the pizza sauce gets cooked when it goes through the oven on the pizza.
 Meanwhile, in the back, some of that sauce is packaged into to-go cups and chilled until it's served to customers as Crazy Sauce for dipping.

-You can make 21 Crazy Puffs clones in 2 batches using a 12-cup muffin pan coated with butter-flavored oil spray.
-I've made sure to include instructions for both versions: pepperoni and cheese & herb.
-Because choices are nice.
+Using this original secret recipe, you can make 21 Crazy Puffs clones in 2 batches using a 12-cup muffin pan coated with butter-flavored oil spray.
+I've included instructions for both versions, pepperoni and cheese, because choices are nice.

 Find more of my Little Caesar's copycat recipes here.